When you think about it, there’s some truth to the saying, ‘travel is love’. After all, love and travel do go hand in hand.

 Marriage therapist Jane Greer says:

 You widen your margins before you leave for a trip, knowing you are going to do things you don’t normally do.
 You give yourself the permission to experience different and possibly risky pleasures before even leaving, and romance is the biggest – and most dangerous – pleasure you can get…

-At home we are scared of getting hurt, but when we travel we allow ourselves to become more vulnerable, more in the moment, we let go of our responsibilities and fall recklessly in love, even for only a short few days.
+At home we are scared of getting hurt, but when we travel we open ourselves to vulnerability and allow ourselves to live more in the moment.
+We let go of our responsibilities at home and fall recklessly in love, even for only a short few days – maybe because we only have a short few days.

 But is love found on the road true love?
 Is it sincere and will it last the test of time?
 Or will it be swept away like the footprints in the sand only to be replaced over and over again?

 I spoke to some travellers I have met on the road and asked them about their experiences with love:

 “I met a guy right at the end of a year-long trip, before then I had been this strong independent women that didn’t need a man, when I meet him I knew I was heading home, I knew these were my last few weeks and I guess he must have come along at the perfect time.
 I fell head-over-heels for him within days.
 I cancelled plans to go home and stayed longer with him.
 I had never laughed so hard and had such a connection.
 This guy was something special.
 But commitments called and I had to leave.
 I wept like a child.
 I felt like life was not on my side, why did I have to meet the guy of my dreams just as I was going home.

 It wasn’t until I got home that I realised that’s exactly why he was ‘the guy of my dreams’ because realistically I knew I was leaving, I let myself completely let go of any barriers I had up and I let myself fall in love.
 We are still in touch now and I have no doubt one day again we will cross paths, but if we don’t I will always remember him as the guy that reminded me to live every day like it was my last.” – Kate, 32, USA